 Dr Dan’s Cortibalm and Dr. Dan’s Hand Lotion both work to reduce the symptoms of itching, swelling and redness associated with allergic reactions.
-Routine application can help your lips and skin feel softer and smoother.
+Routine application will help your lips and skin feel softer and smoother.

 What are Allergies?

 Allergies are hypersensitive responses of the immune system.
 These responses occur when someone’s immune system responds to a substance in the environment that is recognized as “foreign”.
 This substance is known as an allergen, which produces an allergic response in the immune system.
 The response may be as mild as a sneeze or rash or as severe as anaphylactic shock, bronchoconstriction or even death.
 Most allergic responses are mild and result in the release of chemicals from cells that help to make up the immune system.
 These cells include lymphocytes, neutrophils, mast cells, eosinophils and macrophages.
 These cells contain chemicals such as histamines, bradykinins and hydrolytic enzymes that are released into your system when an allergic response occurs.

 Contact dermatitis is one of the most common allergic responses.
 When an individual’s skin comes in direct contact with an allergen such as poison ivy, the oil on the leaves produces an allergic response.
 As a result, cells containing chemicals are released that produce the raised, red, itching rash associated with poison ivy and similar plants.